YOU HAVE TO HANG ON

 I pull the phone from my ear and snap a few pictures before she hurries into the office.
 He never meets with clients during lunch, so it’s probably a liaison, but opportunity and proximity don’t equal proof.
 I need more.

 I turn the car on and back up, then pull out.
-I need to stash the car somewhere The Mistress won’t see it again.
+I need to stash the car somewhere The Mistress won’t see again.
 The donut shop behind the complex should work.

 But today someone is looking.
 And today, hopefully, there will be something to see: the one thing I need to finish this project and give The Client the leverage she seeks.